tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

 We built a register allocator that works on SSA.
 Hopefully next time we will add features such as lifetime holes, interval splitting, and register hints.

+The full Ruby code listing is not (yet?) public.

 ## Thanks

 Thanks to [Waleed Khan](https://waleedkhan.name/) and [Iain